lsst-sitcom/sitcomtn-037/index.rst

      This includes identifying what processes require specific hardware and/or infrastructure, identifying the more generalized analyses that may benefit from a common infrastructure, and evaluating possible solutions that can ease duplication of effort.

 As outlined in the first FAFF report, the primary Chile-based options for `significant computing power <https://sitcomtn-025.lsst.io/#available-computing-power>`_ for commissioning are the Camera Diagnostic Cluster and Antu (often referred to as the Commissioning Cluster).
-The summit cluster (Yagan) is also available for use, but is primarily allocated for the control systems, e.g., LOVE, EFD.
+The summit cluster (Yagan) is also available for use, but is primarily allocated for the control system applications (e.g., LOVE, Sasquatch).

 Camera Diagnostic Cluster